Lesbian Solidarity During the AIDS Epidemic

 What is the significance of lesbian solidarity?

 In 1981, people incorrectly assumed that HIV and AIDS only affected gay men.
-This led to AIDS being called GIRD, gay-related immune deficiency.
+This led to AIDS being called GRID, gay-related immune deficiency.
 For years, governments chose not to address the epidemic, withholding funding towards HIV and AIDS research.
-This deliberate inaction led to the death of thousands of people with HIV.
+This deliberate silence and inaction led to the death of thousands of people with HIV.

-Why did so many lesbians feel called to support?
+Why did so many lesbians feel called to support, and what kind of support did they offer?

-Before the AIDS epidemic, many lesbians participated in civil rights movements and advocated for housing equality, parental rights, and sexual and reproductive health rights.
+Before the AIDS epidemic, many lesbians (including youth!) also participated in civil rights movements, policy work, and advocated for housing equality, parental rights, and sexual and reproductive health rights.
 Others were involved in anti-poverty, anti-war, and anti-nuclear power campaigns.
-Many lesbians were also healthcare practitioners, such as nurses and social workers.
+Many lesbians were healthcare practitioners, such as nurses and social workers.
+Before and during the AIDS epidemic, lesbians often loved, cared for, and were in community with gay men.
+Given their political, professional, and personal experiences, lesbians used their skills to advocate for better healthcare policies, organize blood drives, provide direct care to gay men living with HIV, and share information.

 Medical care: HIV stigma and homophobia made it impossible for many men living with HIV to get proper healthcare.
-At a time when doctors and nurses often refused to treat HIV patients, lesbian nurses volunteered their time and skills to care for positive gay men.
+At a time when doctors and nurses often refused to treat HIV-positive patients, lesbian nurses volunteered their time and skills to care for these patients.

 Blood Drives: Men who had sex with men were banned from donating blood, leading to shortages in blood banks.
-However, many positive gay men needed blood transfusions because of routine tests and experimental treatments.
-In response, lesbians organized blood drives and collaborated with blood banks to make sure that these men received transfusions.
+However, many HIV-positive patients needed blood transfusions because of routine tests and experimental treatments.
+In response, lesbians organized blood drives and collaborated with blood banks to make sure that these patients received transfusions.

 Hospice Care: Before the invention of HIV medications, many positive gay men were dying from AIDS-related complications.
 As folks were often isolated from their families, lesbians provided much-needed emotional support and companionship.
 This included volunteering for hospice care to ensure that gay men received dignified end-of-life care.